BenDol/RocketLauncher/README.md

-Basic-Updater
+RocketLauncher - Client Launcher
 =============

-Written in C# this is an updater client that aims to provide easy file updating for Windows applications.
+Written in C# this is a launcher client that aims to provide easy file updating for Windows applications.
 Will be rewritting it in Java at some point for multi-platform support too!
 This is just a personal project of mine.

 ![Preview](https://dl.dropboxusercontent.com/u/49948294/updater/launcher.png)